ismailAbdelwahab/dot_files/README.md

 >{Will create a python3 executable script, with header, main etc...}

   - Create_bash_script.sh
->{Will create a bash executable script, with colors function}
-> usage: RED "your text"
+>{Will create a bash executable script, with colors function} > usage: RED "your text"

+  - INIT_monitor_mode.sh
+  - INIT_managed_mode.sh
+>{Give a wireless interface name in stdin to switch mode in monitor or managed.}

 # Information
 ## For programs